 In 2011, The Jane Pauley Community Health Center was awarded Federally Qualified Health Center (FQHC) status by the Health Resources and Service Administration (HRSA).
 This recognition allowed The Jane Pauley Community Health Center to serve more patients and expand its services.
-Now, The Jane Pauley Community Health Center has fourteen sites in five counties, offering care to patients of all age groups, nationalities, and backgrounds.
+Now, The Jane Pauley Community Health Center has thirteen sites in four counties, offering care to patients of all age groups, nationalities, and backgrounds.

 What is The Jane Pauley Community Health Center?